TheBigBookMan/grad-dip/Artificial Intelligence/AI in Games.md

 			- condiiton/premise/left ide of the rule/body of the rule
 			- action/consequence/right side of the rule/head of the rule
 		- **Condition Action pair in production rule**- condition part of the rule is a pattern that determines when that rule may be applied to problem instance. action part defines the associated problem-solving step
+			- THIS IS THE RULE
+			- always left if the condition -> right is what happens from the condition
 			- condition is the left and action is right, split by implication ->
 			- have_headache -> take_panadol
 			- at_home ^ rarining -> drive_to_school